jreijn/jreijn.github.com/_posts/2020-12-03-useful-tools-for-local-aws-development-testing.md

 header-img: "/assets/2020/localstack-header.jpg"
 ---

-Over the last 2.5 years, I've been working with AWS and a wide range of its services regularly.
+Over the last 2.5 years, I've been working with AWS and a wide range of its services.
 During this time I noticed that for most projects it's useful to be able to test your application against AWS services without having to deploy or move your code into the cloud.
 There are several free solutions available for you to use depending on the services required by your project.
 In this post, I'll describe some of the tools that I use.

 ## DynamoDB local